Azure/terraform-azure-modules/codex/general_rules.md

 ## Purpose of Modules

 A module should focus on the best practice of a specific service under a certain usage scenario.
-The resources in the module should be highly cohesive, in the meantime they should be designed to use with other modules as well.
+The resources in the module should be highly cohesive, and the module should be easy to composite with other modules and resources.

-Modules should have consistent style with the official documentation of involved `resource`, `data`, as well as other modules following these rules.
-Consistent user experience should be provided at all time to reduce the risk of mistakes and misunderstandings.
+Modules should have a consistent style with the official documentation of involved `resource`, `data`, as well as other modules following these rules.
+A consistent user experience should be provided at all times to reduce the risk of mistakes and misunderstandings.

 ## Types of Modules